mav51/EIGRPWN/README.md

 **EIGRPinternalinject.py** - a tool for injecting internal EIGRP routes

-**EIGRPtableoverflow** - a tool for attacking the EIGRP routing table.
+**EIGRPtableoverflow.py** - a tool for attacking the EIGRP routing table.
 Causes an overflow of the .
 DoS routing table.